Get started with containers

 Get up and running

-To first start coding with containers try some tutorials that walk you through steps and examples.
-Docker is the best place to start your journey with containerizing, and then you can branch out to some lab exercises with Kubernetes.
+To start coding with containers, try some tutorials that walk you through steps and examples.
+Docker is the best place to start your containerization journey and then you can branch out to some lab exercises with Kubernetes.

-If you are starting your journey into the containerized world, the first thing you’ll come across is Docker.
-This tutorial gives you a quick start.
+If you are beginning your journey into the containerized world, the first thing you'll come across is Docker.
+This tutorial provides you with the initial tools.

-Have you ever wanted to learn about Kubernetes, but you’re completely overwhelmed?
-You’ve heard about it and seen it in others’ code, but what does it actually do?
+Have you ever wanted to learn about Kubernetes, but feel completely overwhelmed?
+Perhaps, you heard about it and have seen it in other developers' code, but don't know what it actually does.
 How does it help your containers?
 Is Kubernetes a type of container?
-These set of labs clear up confusion and help you get comfortable with Kubernetes.
+These lab exercises clear up confusion and help you get comfortable with Kubernetes.